8 signs Fresh New Traditional is the style for you?

 2. You’re favourite colour is pattern.

-Most traditionalists don’t use a lot of solid coloured textiles.
+Most traditionalists don’t use solid coloured textiles nearly as much as they are drawn toward patterns.
 More is more when it comes to creating this look.
 Traditional rooms are built on pattern, layered, beautifully co-ordinated pattern.
-If this describes you, this is for you.
+If this describes you, this style is for you.

 3. You treasure family heirlooms